Yup-io/yup_docs/protocol/score-api.md

 ### Description

-Adapters will generate a score that is integrated into the final score, each adapter has with own way of impacting the score, most adaptors impact the score directly by using a specific weight.
+Adapters will generate a score that is integrated into the final score, each adapter has with own way of impacting the score, most adapters impact the score directly by using a specific weight.

 {% tabs %}
 {% tab title="Adapters Description" %}